THE DHARMA OF JAMES BALDWIN

 I love humanity and all people and I want all people to be free…

-The Dharma of James Baldwin is an exploration of something you may not have considered: Your innate and unique human self.
+The Dharma of James Baldwin is an exploration of something you may not have considered: Your distinctly genuine human self.

-This is an in-person weekend workshop.
+This in-person workshop occurs on two consecutive weekends.
 Groups are limited to 10 participants.
 All humans are welcome.

 In Buddhism, the word dharma loosely translates as teachings.
 James Baldwin’s radical wisdom will inspire you to transcend societal and personal definitions.
 You are much more than a category.
 His visionary perspectives will inspire you to reclaim the privilege of a lifetime: Being exactly who you are.